 - Within each decile, a percentage of those installs with a specific post-install event (in this case, a sign-up event) is used as a way to measure install quality

 - Device matches make up 7% of total installs for this network, and the MTTI through the 90th percentile is 315 hours

-- For fingerprint matches (the bulk of installs for this network), the MTTI through the 90th percentile is 7 minutes
+- For probabilistic matches (the bulk of installs for this network), the MTTI through the 90th percentile is 7 minutes

-- The time disparity indicates that the tactics/traffic from fingerprints is significantly different than that from device inventory
+- The time disparity indicates that the tactics/traffic from probabilistic is significantly different than that from device inventory

-Within the fingerprint match table, look at the TTI increase from the 70th to the 90th percentile.
-In the course of 5,014 installs, the TTI increased 37 times, indicating the tactic/traffic is different even within the fingerprint inventory.
+Within the probabilistic match table, look at the TTI increase from the 70th to the 90th percentile.
+In the course of 5,014 installs, the TTI increased 37 times, indicating the tactic/traffic is different even within the probabilistic inventory.

 Across all traffic sources, 12% of installs have the sign-up event.
 Let’s look at quality by TTI decile: